 Segregation of various underlying concerns

-As a general rule, you should “separate concerns” with regards to your telephone numbers.
+As a general rule, you should “separate concerns” with regard to your telephone numbers.
 While you most likely just have one number right now, it’s an ideal opportunity to update your life.

 Try not to utilize your essential wireless number for business — the one everybody knows and is effectively discoverable by means of your social profiles, open-source intelligence (OSINT) apparatuses, or free online administrations.
 Try not to utilize your own or the business number for making sure about or signing into accounts.